angular-ui/ui-scroll/README.md

 * Properties `minIndex` and  `maxIndex`

-    As the scroller recieves the items requested by the `get` method, the value of minimum and maximum values of the item index are placed in the `minIndex` and `maxIndex` properties respectively.
+    As the scroller receives the items requested by the `get` method, the value of minimum and maximum values of the item index are placed in the `minIndex` and `maxIndex` properties respectively.
 The values of the properties are cumulative - the value of the `minIndex` will never increase, and the value of the `maxIndex` will never decrease - except the values are reset in response to a call to the adapter `reload` method.
 The values of the properties are used to maintain the appearance of the scroller scrollBar.

     Values of the properties can be assigned programmatically.
-If the range of the index values is known in advance, assigneing them programmatically would improve the usability of the scrollBar.
+If the range of the index values is known in advance, assigning them programmatically would improve the usability of the scrollBar.

 ###Adapter